 The preferred method for safekeeping is to have securities registered in the District's name and held by a third-party custodian.
-Safekeeping practices should qualify for the Governmental Accounting Standards Board (GASB) Statement No. 3, Deposits with Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements, Category I, the highest recognized safekeeping procedures.
+Safekeeping practices should qualify for the Governmental Accounting Standards Board (GASB) Statement No. 3, Deposits with Financial Institutions, Investment (including Repurchase Agreements), and Reverse Repurchase Agreements, Category 1, the highest recognized procedures.